alexwkleung/Iris/README.md

 Only macOS installers are supplied in the early development phase.
 Other platforms will be supported in the official release.

-v0.2.0 will mark the first official build for Iris.
-There will be a handful of dev builds that users can install to get a feel of the application before release.

 You can use the [GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) for communication.
 Other mediums will be created in the near future.

 # Installation